vansteki/ohmykali/README.md

 ## Make a Kali Linux live USB like a Boss

+Oh My Kali is an ansible playbook that help you create Kali Linux persistence encryption USB.

 ### HTTP way (persistence encryption by default)

 ### 1.Run Kali live OS as root